-Overseas investors must get consent when the Overseas Investment Rules require them to and must keep the commitments they make when they apply for consent.
+Overseas people must get consent to own many types of property (especially land) in New Zealand.
+They must also keep the commitments they make when they apply for consent.

-New Zealand encourages quality investment by quality investors.
-Our enforcement function is about making sure investors:
+Our enforcement function is about making sure overseas people:

-The Overseas Investment Act recognises that it is a privilege for overseas investors to own sensitive New Zealand assets.
-Our job is to make sure those investments are made in accordance with the Rules.
+The Overseas Investment Act recognises that it is a privilege for overseas people to own sensitive New Zealand property.
+We make sure those purchases and investments are in accordance with the rules.

 This may be through our own monitoring and surveillance activities, through information provided to us by informants, or through our work with other regulatory and Government agencies.

 - provide us with information about their investment promptly

 - provide us with honest and reliable updates on their progress on meeting their commitments

 - co-operate with us so we can assess progress, including co-operating with site inspections.

 We will consider taking enforcement action when we find people: